 Pitt’s extensive library system is a wonderful asset for any graduate student.
 Hillman Library, the primary social science resource center of the University, is conveniently located next to Posvar Hall, home of the Anthropology Department.
 Examples of the Library’s resources include the Eduardo Lozano Collection, ranked as one of the top Latin American collections in the country, an extensive Asian collection, and the Stark Audio Center.
 Pitt’s reciprocal agreements with many of the nearby colleges and universities, such as Carnegie Mellon and Duquesne, provide additional archival resources.
 The Library also maintains an extensive electronic information network, accessible through the campus-wide computer system.
 All students have a computer account that includes access to any of the many computer labs, a generous printing allowance, and e-mail service.
 The Department also maintains additional computers and software specifically for graduate student use.
-We also have fairly extensive archaeology and physical anthropology laboratories.
+We also have fairly extensive archaeology and biological anthropology laboratories.

 The urban setting of the campus provides the advantages of nearby, affordable housing, a decent public transportation system which we can generally use for free, easy access to grocery and other shopping, and a wide range of cultural and entertainment choices.
 Pittsburgh has a long history of ethnic diversity which can still be seen in the many small neighborhoods, each of which has retained its own distinct character.
 The rivers, parks, and the extensive Carnegie museum and library system all contribute to the unique flavor of the City.